cucumber-ltd/cucumber-pro-appliance/README.md

 (`mkisofs` is in Homebrew for OS X under `cdrtools`.
 An equivalent fork is available for Debian/Ubuntu as `genisoimage`.
 [See here][].)

+### Question

+- Why pulling down CoreOS twice??
+Once by packer and once in coreos-install.
+Is it upgrading?
+Configuring?

 ### TODO

 The docker images are big, so we want to upload them to the machine as part of the